Wiise Privacy Policy

 4.1.6 Social media widgets and applications

-Wiise web sites may include functionality to enable sharing via third party social media applications, such as the Facebook Like button and Twitter widget.
+Wiise web sites may include functionality to enable sharing via third party social media applications.
 These social media applications may collect and use information regarding your use of Wiise web sites.
 Any personal information that you provide via such social media applications may be collected and used by other members of that social media application and such interactions are governed by the privacy policies of the companies that provide the application.
 We do not have control over, or responsibility for, those companies or their use of your information.

 In addition, Wiise web sites may host blogs, forums, crowd-sourcing and other applications or services (collectively "social media features").
 The purpose of social media features is to facilitate the sharing of knowledge and content.
 Any personal information that you provide on any Wiise social media feature may be shared with other users of that social media feature (unless otherwise stated at the point of collection), over whom we may have limited or no control.